Page last updated at 09:14 GMT, Monday, August 18 2014

 They can burrow into the ground, build nests in bird boxes and car

 engines for example.

-The Pest Control Officer do not remove wasps nests.
+Pest Control Officers do not remove wasps nests.
+Once

-Once there is no activity around the nest after it has
+there is no activity around the nest after it has been

 season, it is safe to dispose of it yourself.
 To do this, you

 should put a carrier/bin bag over the whole of the nest and knock

 it with a broom.
 It will fall into the bag and can then be

 disposed of in your household rubbish bin.

 Always ensure that there is no activity at all around